nodejs/dev-policy/README.md

 Node.js will adopt new V8 releases as quickly as practically feasible.
 For LTS Releases, the version of V8 shipped must be fully functional with no regressions on all *Primary* Platforms.

-When V8 ships a breaking change to their C++ API that can be handled by `NAN` there will be a *semver-minor* version increase.
+When V8 ships a breaking change to their C++ API that can be handled by the binary abstraction layer there will be a *semver-minor* version increase.

-When V8 ships a breaking change to their C++ API that cannot be handled by `NAN` there will be a *semver-major* version increase.
+When V8 ships a breaking change to their C++ API that cannot be handled by the binary abstract layer there will be a *semver-major* version increase.

 When new features in the JavaScript language are introduced by V8, there will be a *semver-minor* version increase.
 TC39 has stated clearly that no backwards incompatible changes will be made to the language so it is appropriate to increase the *minor* rather than the *major*.